Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Numerical Results of Matching Model

+To calibrate the distributions, we match model-implied quantiles to the five empirical quantiles in Table~\ref{tab:quantiles}.
+Parameters for the Pareto–lognormal and generalized Pareto specifications are chosen by minimizing the relative root mean squared error (RRMSE; see \cite{jadon2024comprehensive}) between model and data across these five points, i.e., the RMSE of quantile gaps normalized by the scale of the model quantiles.
+The calibration yields the following estimates.
+For the Pareto--lognormal model~\eqref{pdf.pareto_lognormal}, the tail parameter is $\alpha=1.8644$, the location parameter is $\nu=6.5492$, and the variance parameter is $\tau=0.44209$.
+For the generalized Pareto model~\eqref{pdf.generalized_pareto}, the tail parameter is $\beta=8.6348$, the location parameter is $\mu=459.4388$, and the scale parameter is $\sigma=835.2216$.

-The RRMSEs for the fitted distributions $f_{\bA,0}$ and $f_{\bB,0}$ are \(0.510\%\) and \(0.326\%\) respectively.
-The fitted location parameter for the generalized Pareto distribution \eqref{pdf.generalized_pareto} is \(\mu = 459.44\).
-This corresponds to an hourly minimum wage of USD \(\frac{459.44 \times 1000}{17.47 \times 52 \times 40} \approx 12.64\), where the denominator converts the annual amount to an hourly rate (\(17.47\) is the annuity factor, \(52\) is the number of weeks per year, and \(40\) is the standard weekly working hours).
+The RRMSEs for the fitted distributions $f_{\bA,0}$ and $f_{\bB,0}$ are $0.510\%$ and $0.326\%$ respectively.
+The fitted location parameter for the generalized Pareto distribution \eqref{pdf.generalized_pareto} is $\mu = 459.44$.
+This corresponds to an hourly minimum wage of USD $\frac{459.44 \times 1000}{17.47 \times 52 \times 40} \approx 12.64$, where the denominator converts the annual amount to an hourly rate ($17.47$ is the annuity factor, $52$ is the number of weeks per year, and $40$ is the standard weekly working hours).
 This value is broadly consistent with the current U.S. data, where state minimum wages typically range from USD 7 to 16 per hour.
-Figure~\ref{mfr.fig:fitted_cdf} displays the cumulative distribution functions using the fitted parameters alongside the empirical quantiles.